Skip to content

 Is sharing things instead of owning them also part of a circular economy?

-- Absolutely!
-Sharing instead of owning saves resources and means fewer items need to be produced, saving both materials and energy.
-It used to be common for neighbors to borrow from each other to save both money and space.
-Today, we share cars, tools and clothes, for example.
-Having access is often valued more than owning, especially among young people, and the trend is growing.
+– Absolutely!
+Sharing instead of owning saves resources and means fewer items need to be produced, which saves both materials and energy.
+This used to be common in the past, when neighbors borrowed from one another to save both money and space.
+Today, for example, we share cars, tools, and clothes.
+Sharing services are growing in many industries, but they require efficient logistics and trust to be profitable.

 How good are we at circularity in Sweden?

-- We can do much better!
-On average, we only recycle 3% of materials back into the economy at the end of their lifetime.
-Unfortunately, the trend is going in the wrong direction, we are recycling less and less both nationally and globally.
+– We can do much better!
+On average, we recycle only about 3 percent of materials back into the economy at the end of their useful life.
+Trends show that the proportion of recycled materials remains low, both nationally and globally.
+At the global level, this proportion has actually decreased.

 Why does the circular economy need to grow?